Select Page

 (Semester 1)

-The heart of this course is an examination of the interactions between the policy-making institutions of the United States government (Congress, the presidency and the executive branch, and the Supreme Court) and the nature of American political parties, interest groups, the media, and the American electoral practices.
-With a focus on current events, we will begin to see how the United States’ constitutional underpinnings are enforced and complicated by political culture.
+The heart of this course is an examination of the interactions between the policy-making institutions of the United States government (Congress, the presidency and the executive branch, and the Supreme Court) and the nature of American political parties, interest groups, the media, and American electoral practices.
+With a focus on current events, we will see how the United States’ constitutional underpinnings are enforced and complicated by political culture.
 Through this course, students will be engaged in following political events in and out of the class, as well as partaking in independent research as a way to understand and contribute to political processes.
 Ultimately, this course will equip students with the foundational understanding to engage thoughtfully and purposefully in politics while also allowing for the practice of political communication and discourse—all of which are incredibly important in our increasingly polarized political climate.
 (Note: To enroll in this course, students must have taken or be taking United States History or The United States in the Modern World.)

 Comparative Government